-4.38 The first phase of 216 new homes is included as a Full element of the hybrid planning application.
-The proposals include a high-quality scheme of new homes, comprising 1, 2-, 3-, 4-and 5-bedroom properties and a mix of terraced, semi-detached and detached homes.
+- 4.33 The first phase of 229 new homes is included as a Full element of the hybrid planning application.
+The proposals include a high-quality scheme of new homes, comprising 2-, 3-, 4- and 5-bedroom properties and a mix of terraced, semi-detached and detached homes.
 This proposal includes mainly 2 storey high properties with some containing rooms in the roof-space (also referred to as 2.5 storey) and 3 storey homes.
-This phase also includes a policy compliant quantity of affordable housing to meet a variety of different housing needs within the area.
+This phase also includes affordable housing to meet a variety of different housing needs within the area.
 The proposal will also include off-street parking and private garden space for each property as well as landscaping and areas of public open space.
 Vehicular access to the development will be taken from the proposed link road.
-Existing points of pedestrian access and public rights of way along the western boundary of the Phase 1(a) residential proposals will be retained and integrated within the scheme.

-- 4.39 The layout has carefully considered the relationship with existing residential development which adjoins the western boundary.
-The separation distances exceed the minimum distances required within the Masterplan Framework between existing and proposed dwellings to ensure amenity levels are protected. - 4.40 A temporary vehicular access route is proposed from the roundabout/ link road (to be agreed with the Local Authority) for the construction of the first phase of 216 new homes and required prior to the completion of the link road between Barugh Green Road and the northernmost internal roundabout.
+Existing points of pedestrian access and public rights of way along the western boundary of the Phase 1(a) residential proposals will be retained and integrated within the scheme. - 4.34 The layout has carefully considered the relationship with existing residential development which adjoins the western boundary.
+The separation distances exceed the minimum distances required within the Masterplan Framework between existing and proposed dwellings to ensure amenity levels are protected. - 4.35 A temporary vehicular access route is proposed from the link road for the construction of the first phase of 229 new homes and required prior to the completion of the link road between Barugh Green Road and the northernmost internal roundabout.